-Way back before technology was born, when signs were merely etchings in stone, people sought out better means to find their way around.
+Way back before technology was born and signs were merely etchings in stone, people sought out better means to find their way.
 The world is big, after all, and we can’t possibly know where we’re going all the time.

-The engineers began to create sign systems that consisted of road signs, arrows, and other wayfinding methods that took the pain out of exploring uncharted territory.
+The engineers began to create sign systems that consisted of road signs, arrows, and other Wayfinding methods that took the pain out of exploring unchartered territory.

-As engineers were painting lines and arrows, a car salesman was ordering the first ever neon sign.
+As engineers were creating arrows and painting lines, a car salesman was ordering the first ever neon sign.
 It was 1929.
-Created with the newly invented neon tube that could be bent all sorts of ways, the neon sign was a roaring success – and an early indicator of what was yet to come in the world of digital signage.
+Created with the newly invented neon tube that could be bent all sorts of ways, the success of the neon sign was an early indicator of what was yet to come in the world of digital signage.

 At the same time Ford was rolling out the first motorcar, other industries were taking advantage of signs on the sides of buildings and in newspapers to share their products with the world.
 Billed as sharing “goods on hand” with consumers, they often appeared in the back of magazines or as a very narrow sidebar in newspapers.